 #5 - Show off your work

 Do not forget any personal achievements you may have or any awards you might have received.
-If you run a side project that displays your skills, then use it as a selling point.
-Any reference to the work you have done will greatly increase your chances to be considered for an interview.
+If you run a side project that displays your skills, then use it as a selling point to enhance your resume and make you a stronger candidate.
+Any reference to the work you have done which supports the type of job you are applying for, will greatly increase your chances to be considered for an interview.

 You might have a portfolio website, or saved your previous designs from other projects.
 If they are relevant to the employer that you have targeted, then incorporate it into your resume.

 You can do this by adding a custom section in your resume called "Portfolio" or "My Designs".
 Then write a brief and concise description about each, and link to them.

 Example of custom section in resume:

 From jan 2014 - present

 - Operating and maintaining a freelance web design company, with over 15 unique clients